openstack-archive/deb-python-aioeventlet/doc/using.rst

    The Future object waits for the completion of a greenthread.

-   The greenlet must not be running.
+   The greenthread or greenlet must be wrapped before its execution starts.

-   In debug mode, if the greenthread raises an exception, the exception is logged to ``sys.stderr`` by eventlet, even if the exception is copied to the Future object.
+   If the greenthread or greenlet is running or already finished, an exception is raised.

    Example of trollius coroutine waiting for a greenthread.
 The ``progress()`` callback is called regulary to see that the event loop in not blocked::